 The purpose of the Turner School of Theology is to provide for the educational development of qualified persons to be effective Christian ministers, church leaders, teachers, and scholars who will use their gifts and knowledge in proclaiming the gospel, strengthening the church, and serving humanity.
 To accomplish this purpose, the School seeks to prepare students for the ministerial and teaching professions and for effective voluntary Christian service through both academic and practical studies on the graduate level.
 The programs of instruction are biblical in orientation, scholarly in intellectual preparation, and relevant to contemporary life in application.
 These programs include a strong emphasis in biblical studies, supported by studies in such fields as biblical languages, church history, systematic theology, homiletics and communication, religious education, professional ministerial studies, and missiology.

-Degrees offered include the Master of Arts in New Testament Studies, Master of Arts in Old Testament Studies, Master of Science in Christian Ministry, Master of Science in Ministerial Leadership, Master of Divinity, Master of Divinity in Ministerial Leadership, Doctor of Philosophy in Biblical Studies, and Doctor of Ministry.
+Degrees offered include the AA In Ministry/Bible, Bachelor of Arts in Biblical Studies, Bachelor of Science in Ministry/Bible, Master of Arts in New Testament Studies, Master of Arts in Old Testament Studies, Master of Science in Christian Ministry, Master of Science in Ministerial Leadership, Master of Divinity, Master of Divinity in Ministerial Leadership, Doctor of Philosophy in Biblical Studies, and Doctor of Ministry.

 Additionally, the University has a commitment to public service.
 Customized, on-demand needs may be met through continuing education efforts offered by the Amridge University School of Continuing Education.
 These training sessions are typically designed for life-long learners not pursuing academic degrees.